jsmn-prhmt/backend-assignment-btcenergy/README.md

 # Types
 `Transaction`
-Represents a Bitcoin transaction with energy consumption details.
+Represents a Blockchain transaction with energy consumption details.

 - `hash(String!)` : The transaction hash.
 - `energyCost(Float!)` : The calculated energy consumption in kWh.